DeepBinary/Tech-RIder/README.md

 user interface : all in one menus

-monetization : mobile ads, ingame purchases.
+monetization : mobile ads, in-game purchases.

 currency system : ru, ranked points

 shop system : the shop menu is in the all in one menu
 	      1. Skins (large amount, ru)
-	      2. Backgounds (ingame, ranked points)
+	      2. Backgounds (in-game, ranked points)
 	      3. Trails (ingame, ru)